 What fascinates me however, is that Hadza women have these factors pretty well sorted in their day-to-day living with very little mention of ‘menopause symptoms’.
 Don’t you think so too?

-You can ‘pause’ me anytime you like over the 2 hours of the webinar and I have so many solutions for you as well. in April, the price will return to the normal ticket price of NZ$25.
+You can ‘pause’ me anytime you like over the 2 hours of the webinar and I have so many solutions for you as well.
 It is all pre-recorded so there’s no booking – you have 3 months access and you can watch it anytime, anywhere.
 If you scroll down you can click on the link to read more about it.

 Join me when you can and have a wonderful rest of your week.